AndreaKeane/Bertram-Capital-Challenge/README.md

 docker run bertram-capital-challenge:latest
 ```

-### Quick Start

-1. Build and Run the dockerized application.
+### Demo Use Cases

-2. Review the preloaded [Demo Data](http://localhost:8080/tab/demo) and [Test Data](http://localhost:8080/tab/test) to
+1. Review the preloaded [Demo Data](http://localhost:8080/tab/demo) and [Test Data](http://localhost:8080/tab/test) to
    get an idea of what the Tab object looks like.
-3. Check out [Today's Payer](http://localhost:8080/tab/demo/today) based on the preloaded demo data.
+2. Check out [Today's Payer](http://localhost:8080/tab/demo/today) based on the preloaded demo data.
-4. Check out the [Payer on Day 5](http://localhost:8080/tab/demo/day/5), which assumes we've paid the same tab for 5 trips in a row.
+3. Check out the [Payer on Day 5](http://localhost:8080/tab/demo/day/5), which assumes we've paid the same tab for 5 trips in a row.
-5. Check out the [Payer Schedule](http://localhost:8080/tab/demo/schedule/5) for the next 5 days.
+4. Check out the [Payer Schedule](http://localhost:8080/tab/demo/schedule/5) for the next 5 days.

 ### Custom Tab Data